evanbros/EvanBrosCE/README.md

 Finally you can use the function **render** to draw on the canvas.

+## EvanBrosCE Properties
+### startDate
+The propertie show the Date that the EvanBrosCE application was initiated.

+###FPSlimit
+The FPS control of the application.
+You can use this for a slow motion in the update/render time.

 ## EvanBrosCE Main Methods
 ### init (component, [width], [height], [smooth], [style])
 #### Parameters: